interlink-hq/interLink/README.md

 - $SBATCHPATH -> path to your Slurm's sbatch binary.
 Overwrites SbatchPath.
 - $SCANCELPATH -> path to your Slurm's scancel binary.
 Overwrites ScancelPath.
 - $VKTOKENFILE -> path to a file containing your token fot OAuth2 proxy authentication.
 Overwrites VKTokenFile.
-- $CUSTOMKUBECONF -> path to a custom kubeconfig to be used as a service agent
+- $CUSTOMKUBECONF -> path to a custom kubeconfig to be used as a service agent.
+It's needed to import ConfigMaps and Secrets.
 - $TSOCKS -> true or false, to use tsocks library allowing proxy networking.
 Working on Slurm sidecar at the moment.
 Overwrites Tsocks.
 - $TSOCKSPATH -> path to your tsocks library.
 Overwrites TsocksPath.

-## GitHub repository management rules

-All changes should go through Pull Requests.

-### Merge management

-- Only squash should be enforced in the repository settings.
-- Update commit message for the squashed commits as needed.

-### Protection on main branch

-To be configured on the repository settings.

-- Require pull request reviews before merging
-  - Dismiss stale pull request approvals when new commits are pushed
-  - Require review from Code Owners
-- Require status checks to pass before merging
-  - GitHub actions if available
-  - Other checks as available and relevant
-  - Require branches to be up to date before merging
-- Include administrators